Sleep experts say Senate has it wrong: Standard time, not daylight saving, should be permanent

 “With daylight saving time, we are perpetually out of synchronization with our internal clocks and we often achieve less nighttime sleep, both circumstances having negative health impacts,” Neubauer said.
 “Extra evening light suppresses the melatonin that should be preparing us for falling asleep.
 The later dawn during daylight saving time deprives our biological clocks of the critical light signal.”

-Experts say circadian misalignment has been associated with adverse effects on cognition and mood as well as cardiovascular and metabolic function, for instance, increasing the risk of heart disease, diabetes and obesity.
+Experts say circadian misalignment has been associated with adverse effects on cognition and mood as well as cardiovascular and metabolic function.
 “It’s really not a good thing to have your internal body clocks out of sync,” Zee said.
 “Imagine being in jet lag a lot of the time; it can’t be good for you.”

 The current enthusiasm for permanent daylight saving time is “grossly misguided,” said Neubauer, who predicted a return to “the extremely unpopular 1970s dark winter mornings with commuters going to work and children going to school long before sunrise, inevitably leading to injuries and fatalities.”

 Zee said her “heart sank” when she saw the news of the Senate vote.
 “I thought there would be more of a discussion, that it wouldn’t be as unanimous.”
-Of the three potential time systems for the country to be on — permanent standard, semiannual switching and permanent daylight saving time — she said, the last is “probably the worst choice.”
+Of the three potential time systems for the country to be on — permanent standard, biannual switching and permanent daylight saving time — she said, the last is “probably the worst choice.”

 The AASM noted in its statement Tuesday that the pros and cons of daylight saving time and standard time were discussed in detail during a hearing held by a House Energy and Commerce subcommittee on March 9.
 “Unfortunately, [Tuesday’s] quick action by the Senate allowed for neither a robust discussion nor a debate,” the statement said.
 “We call on the House to take more time to assess the potential ramifications of establishing permanent daylight saving time before making such an important decision that will affect all Americans.”